dfeagans/Reference-Files/Reference/Blender.md

   - a = still selects all.
   - g = still moves around.
   - l = still selects all linked geometry.
-  - Display Tab -> Stretch = shows you how much the texture is stretched on each face (and likely where you need to seam more).
+  - Stretch = It's possible to see how much the mesh faces are stretched, to diagnose where further seaming or adjusting is likely needed.
+It's hidden under the "n" Sidebar in the top right, under View Tab > Display > Stretching.
   - Sync = syncs your selection between the mesh viewport and the UV editor viewport so you can see where the unwrapped object is on your actual mesh.

 # Texture Painting #